zombieeboy/zombieeboy/README.md

 - i am 80% of the time starring at my laptop screen on pony town and the other 20% either offtab or away from my keyboard..so w2i at all times or i wont see your messages bc im way to lazy to backread mssgs

-- you can find my strawpage below. it provides more infomation about me/fandoms and other things and all that stuff.,.,., but my pronouns page has some of the info i have in my strawpage in it..!!

 # STRAWPAGE(S)!!